Anesthesia services at NMC Health

 - Injury to blood vessels

-Before you are given any anesthesia, you will be seen by an anesthesiologist on your care team.
-He or she will ask you about any medicines you are taken, if you are allergic to any medicines and if you have ever had a reaction from anesthesia before.
-They need to know everything you take, including over-the-counter medicines so they can cho9ose the right type of anesthesia for you.
+Before you are given any anesthesia, you will be seen by a certified registered nurse anesthetist (CRNA) on your care team.
+He or she will ask you about any medicines you are taking, if you are allergic to any medicines and if you have ever had a reaction from anesthesia before.
+They need to know everything you take, including over-the-counter medicines so they can choose the right type of anesthesia for you.

 When you fall asleep during general anesthesia, you should not be able to feel or remember anything during surgery.